 What happens if the Code of Conduct is broken?

 Please let us know as soon as possible if you experience or witness anything that makes you feel uncomfortable or which may be in breach of the Code of Conduct.
 Even if you do not want anything done, please still let us know.

-You can tell us during the event by speaking to anyone wearing an ORGANISER badge or by using the registration desk comments box.
+You can tell us during the event by speaking to a member of staff or a volunteer.

 After the event, email email@example.com or phone 0131 467 6039.

 - listen to you in a private space

 - talk to the others involved